morgangraphics/ansible-role-nvm/README.md

 ---
 ## Ansible Versions

+**ansible-core 2.16 +**

+There has been a fundamental change on how Ansible manages includes.
+Ansible has removed `ansible.builtin.include_tasks` from ansible-core.
+Unfortunately, it cannot be scoped to ignore older versions etc. so I upgraded this role to fully support ansible-core 2.16+

+If you require support for ansible-core 2.16 and below, please use the [2.0.X branch](https://github.com/morgangraphics/ansible-role-nvm/tree/master)

+**ansible-core 2.14**

 Ansible versions prior to 7 (ansible-core 2.14) had the ability to suppress deprecation warnings at the task level e.g

 ```yaml